sequenceInputLayer

 Classification LSTM Networks

-To create an LSTM network for sequence-to-label classification, create a layer array containing a sequence input layer, an LSTM layer, a fully connected layer, a softmax layer, and a classification output layer.
+To create an LSTM network for sequence-to-label classification, create a layer array containing a sequence input layer, an LSTM layer, a fully connected layer, and a softmax layer.

 Set the size of the sequence input layer to the number of features of the input data.
 Set the size of the fully connected layer to the number of classes.
 You do not need to specify the sequence length.